-- Undergraduates who have two or fewer classes remaining to complete degree requirements after the spring term may ask to participate in the spring ceremony.
+- Undergraduates who have two or fewer classes remaining to complete degree requirements after the spring term and are in good standing may ask to participate in the spring ceremony.
 These students are required to apply during a special window in March.
 This option is subject to change, depending on space available at graduation.

 - Information about how to walk through spring graduation is available each year on Georgia Tech's commencement website.